Website-2/zbp-language-services.github.io/legal-notice.md

 ###### Order Processing
 <br>
-We have concluded a contract on order processing (AVV) with the above-mentioned service provider.
-This is a data protection law contract that ensures the service provider processes the personal data of our website visitors only according to our instructions and in compliance with the GDPR.
+<small>We have concluded a contract on order processing (AVV) with the above-mentioned service provider.
+This is a data protection law contract that ensures the service provider processes the personal data of our website visitors only according to our instructions and in compliance with the GDPR.</small>

 #### 3. General Information and Mandatory Information
 <br>
 ##### Data Protection
 <br>
-The operator of these pages takes the protection of your personal data very seriously.
+<small>The operator of these pages takes the protection of your personal data very seriously.
 We treat your personal data confidentially and according to the legal data protection regulations as well as this privacy policy.
 <br><br>
 When you use this website, certain personal data is collected.
 Personal data is data with which you can be personally identified.
 This privacy policy explains what data we collect and what we use it for.
 It also explains how and for what purpose this happens.
 <br><br>
 We point out that data transmission over the Internet (e.g. when communicating by email) can involve gaps in security.
-Complete protection of data from access by third parties is not possible.
+Complete protection of data from access by third parties is not possible.</small>

 ##### Information about the Responsible Party
 <br>
-The responsible party for data processing on this website is:
+<small>The responsible party for data processing on this website is:
 <br><br>
 ZBP Language Services<br>
 Zahra-Claire Bahrani-Peacock<br>